zachcasper/nimble/README.md

 ```

 ## Deploy the todolist application
 This sample uses the todolist demo application from Radius.
-Deploy the application
+Examine the todolist.bicep file and see that there is a reference to the pre-existing Jira resource.
+Deploy the application.
 ```
 rad deploy todolist.bicep
 ```